 '''

 import logging

 from globus_sdk import (TransferClient,

 GlobusError, GlobusAPIError, NetworkError)

 try:

-tc = TransferClient()
+tc = TransferClient(...)

 eps = tc.endpoint_search(filter_fulltext="myendpointsearch")

 for ep in eps:

 print(ep["display_name"])

 except GlobusAPIError as e:

 Error response from the REST service, check the code and message for

 details.

 logging.error(("Got a Globus API Error\n"

 "Error Code: {}\n"

 "Error Message: {}").format(e.code, e.message))

 raise e

 except NetworkError:

-logging.error(("Network Failure. "

-"Possibly a firewall or connectivity issue"))

-except GlobusError:

-logging.exception("Totally unexpected GlobusError!")

-raise

-else:

 '''

 Of course, if you want to learn more information about the response, you should inspect it more than this.

-Malformed calls to Globus SDK methods may raise standard python exceptions (ValueError, etc.), but for correct usage, all errors will be instances of GlobusError.
+All errors raised by the SDK should be instances of GlobusError.
+Malformed calls to Globus SDK methods typically raise GlobusSDKUsageError, but, in rare cases, may raise standard python exceptions (ValueError, OSError, etc.)